 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's instruction and informal assessment demonstrate lack of attention to the levels of student engagement with content and/or classroom management necessary for student learning.
 OR There are inaccuracies in presented content.
-OR Next steps for content learning are not provided.
+OR Next steps are not provided.
 Candidate's instruction and/or informal assessment require students to engage in lower-order thinking about content, or strategies engage students in passive learning of content during the lesson (e.g., candidate primarily talks throughout the lesson while students listen or take notes).
-Candidate's next steps for content learning are not clear.
-Candidate's instruction and informal assessment require students to actively engage in deep learning/higher-order-thinking (i.e., analysis, synthesis, evaluation, interpretation, transfer) about content.
+Candidate's next steps for content learning and/or skills are not clear; candidate refers to non-content- related next steps (e.g., completing homework, starting next activity, going to lunch, cleaning up).
+Candidate's instruction and informal assessment require students to actively engage in deep learning/higher- order-thinking (i.e., analysis, synthesis, evaluation, interpretation, transfer) about content.
 Candidate monitors student understanding throughout the lesson.
 Candidate explains to students the next steps for content learning.
 All of Level 3, plus: Candidate's instruction and informal assessment provide students opportunities to actively develop their own understandings linked to learning goal(s).
 Candidate monitors student learning throughout the lesson and adjusts instruction as needed (for whole class, small groups, pairs, or individuals).
 All of Levels 3 & 4, plus: Candidate's instruction and informal assessment promote inclusion for all students by providing opportunities to participate in classroom discourse and as members of the community.
 Students independently facilitate their own work either in the whole class, in small groups, in pairs, or individually, choosing how to advance their learning.